 Coconut oil is an oil derived from the fruit of the coconut tree, which is a type of palm tree found in warm, tropical climates.
 While coconut oil is best known to some as an edible oil it is also commonly used for other purposes, such as a topical treatment for hair and skin.
 A few years ago here at CowboyWay.com we became fans of coconut oil for our horses first for use as a mane and tail conditioner, then as a hoof conditioner.
-For more information, please scroll down beneath the coconut oil for sale.
+The coconut oil for horses for sale below is the same as other coconut oil, but is also often conveniently offered in bulk sizes.
+For more information about coconut oil, please scroll down beneath the items for sale.

 Below: A quart of coconut oil.

 Uses For Coconut Oil For Horses